 - “マップコード” and “MAPCODE” are registered trademarks of DENSO.

-- When riding the Shuri-jōkamachi Line (#8), exit the bus at “Shurijō-mae.” about a 1 min walk.
+- When riding the Shuri-jōkamachi Line (#8), exit the bus at “Shurijō-mae.”
+Approximately a 1-minute walk.

 Bus-navi Okinawa *General Information System for Fixed-route Buses on the Main Island

 Take Yui Rail at Naha Airport, and get off at “Gibo Station”.
-Walk about 15 min.
+Walk approximately 15 minutes.

 Yui Rail Official Website